Jeremy26/vehicle-detection/writeup_template.md

 I decided to use a linear SVC because it was advised by Udacity's course but also because it was really easy to develop, just two lines of code, and was really appropriate for the project.
 I chose a C value of 2.0 to have a little bit of learning on the exceptions but not too much, and a linear Kernel.
 ```
 -- Use a linear SVC
-svc = SVC(C=2.0, kernel = 'linear')
+svc = LinearSVC()
 svc.fit(X_train, y_train)
 ```
-After training, my model returns an accuracy of 98.7% on the test set.
+After training, my model returns an accuracy of 98.8% on the test set.

 ### 4. Sliding Window Search & Heat Map